maflcko/b-c-gui-translations-review/reviews/mi.md

         <translation>Tikiake matau ki te whakamāori i te kupu whakamāoritanga:
 Right-click to edit address or label</translation>

-YES
-The translation is incorrect.
-The provided 'mi' translation is not actually a translation of the English text but includes unrelated words about translation ("whakamāori" means "to translate" in Māori), and the English text is simply repeated.
+SPAM
+The translation is not in 'mi' (Māori).
+It contains English and an unrelated instruction in Māori about translation but does not translate the source text.

 Correct translation:
-Pāwhiri-matau ki te whakatika i te wāhitau, i te tapanga rānei
+Pāwhiritia-matau hei whakatika i te wāhitau, te tapanga rānei
 ```

 ```
         <source>Export the data in the current tab to a file</source>
         <translation>Whakapau kaha te raraunga i te whārangi o nāianei ki tētahi kōnae</translation>

 YES
 The translation is problematic.
-"Whakapau kaha" generally means "to make a great effort" or "expend energy," which does not fit "Export."
-A more accurate translation for "Export the data in the current tab to a file" would be:
+"Whakapau kaha" means "to exert effort," which is incorrect for "export."
+The rest of the translation is also not accurate.
+The correct translation for "Export the data in the current tab to a file" in Māori ('mi') should be:

-"Tukua atu ngā raraunga kei te ripa o nāianei ki tētahi kōnae"

-Correct translation:
-Tukua atu ngā raraunga kei te ripa o nāianei ki tētahi kōnae
+Tukua atu ngā raraunga i te ripa onāianei ki tētahi kōnae
 ```

 ```
         <source>These are your Bitcoin addresses for sending payments.
 Always check the amount and the receiving address before sending coins.</source>
         <translation>Ko ēnei ngā whakamāoritanga mō ō whakamahi Bitcoin hei tuku moni.
 Tirohia i te moni me te wāhi whiwhi i mua i te tuku i ngā moni.</translation>

 YES
-The translation is problematic.
-"Whakamāoritanga" means "translations" or "interpretations", which is incorrect here.
-The source refers to "addresses".
-Additionally, "ō whakamahi Bitcoin" translates as "your use of Bitcoin", which is not accurate.
-The instructions about checking amount and receiving address could be clearer and more literal.
+The translation is somewhat inaccurate and may mislead.
+The English source refers to "your Bitcoin addresses for sending payments", but the translation uses "ngā whakamāoritanga mō ō whakamahi Bitcoin" which translates as "these are the translations for your use of Bitcoin."
+Also, "whakamāoritanga" means "translation", which is incorrect here.
+The rest paraphrases but is not precise.

 Correct translation:
-Ko ēnei ō wāhitau Bitcoin hei tuku utu.
-Me āta tirotiro i te rahinga me te wāhitau whiwhi i mua i te tuku moni.
+Ko ēnei ōu wāhitau Bitcoin mō te tuku utu.
+Me mātua tirotiro i te moni me te wāhitau whiwhi i mua i te tuku moni.
 ```

 ```